Shaping the 2030 Agenda for Trust, Truth and Transparency

 No matter how much progress is made on other fronts, it is our collective work over the next decade that will define the chances for a fair and sustainable future.
 When the 19th IACC takes place in 2020 from June 2- 5 in Seoul, Korea, the Conference and festivals will provide a unique opportunity as a global platform to shape the future we want to see in 2030.
 A future of trust, truth and transparency.

-Each workshop at the 18th IACC will last 120 minutes and should leave time at the end for questions from the audience.
-The thematic agenda for the 18th IACC workshops is framed in two different formats for you to choose from.
+Each workshop at the 19th IACC will last 120 minutes and should leave time in the end for questions from the audience.
+The thematic agenda for the 19th IACC workshops is framed in two different formats for you to choose from.
 We will do our best to accommodate your choice:

 - Interactive Circle

-This is a fishbowl-style, interactive set up.
-Conversation and debate with the audience is encouraged; lengthy presentations and PowerPoints are discouraged.
+This is a fishbowl-style, interactive setup.
+Conversation and debate with the audience are encouraged; lengthy presentations and PowerPoints are discouraged.

 - Panel Debate